cta-wave/dpctf-deploy/QUICK_START.md

     "host_override": "yourhost.domain.tld"
 ```

-Note: When using an IP address https test won't work.
+Note: When using an IP address https tests won't work.

 Some tests require a DNS entry and valid certificates to execute correctly.
 For this please copy the domain's certificate into the `certs` directory.
 Finally, the certificates must be configured by adding following at same level as "wave" field, note that the key and pem files must be named according to your needs:

 Running https tests requires a valid certificate for your domain.
 Copy your certificates files into the `certs` directory inside the `dpctf-deploy` directory:

-`dpctf-deploy/certs`:
+`dpctf-deploy/certs`
 ```
 cacert.pem
 private.key